 Fujifilm X-E2, Fujinon XF 18-55mm, ISO 1250, ƒ/8, 1/125

-Learning to think “Cinematically” when framing your images is to think about the end user.
-Today more than ever, most of my audience will experience my images online through the internet.
+Learning to think “Cinematically” when framing your images means thinking about the end user.
+Today, more than ever, most of my audience will experience my images online through the internet.

 Computer displays with aspect ratios wider than 4:3 are also called widescreens.
 Widescreen computer displays are typical of the 16:9 or 16:10 aspect ratio.
-In 2008, the computer industry started to move over from 4:3 and 16:10 to 16:9.
+In 2008, the computer industry moved from 4:3 and 16:10 to 16:9.

 Most of today’s audience working on a computer newer than 2008 use widescreen, with a 16:9 ratio.

-This vertical photo would work much better for a cover of a typical magazine rather than the horizontal.
+This vertical photo would work much better for the cover of a typical magazine than the horizontal one.

-Fill the frame horizontally.
+Could you fill the frame horizontally?
 Horizontal is even more true with video.
 Turn your smartphone horizontally when making movies.
 If you don’t, the phone will shrink the image to fit the horizontal limits of the screen.

-So two things you are doing to make an inferior photo/video.
-First, traditional computer screens display the images even more minor than someone shot them horizontally; second, you give up visual impact.
+So, here are two things you are doing to make an inferior photo/video.
+First, traditional computer screens display the images even more minor than if someone shot them horizontally; second, you give up visual impact.

 Learn to see three-dimensional.
 Look around the frame edge to edge and then look front to back for layering.